Lie symmetry analysis of the two-Higgs-doublet model field equations: Introduction

-The possible, inequivalent (real) scalar point SVS groups of the 2HDM was determined in \cite{PhysRevD.77.015017}, using a formalism of gauge invariant, scalar bilinears.
-A new, discrete point transformation in the 2HDM which leads to parameter relations respected by quantum corrections, characteristic for variational symmetries, was identified in \cite{Ferreira:2023dke}.
+The possible, inequivalent (real) scalar point SVS groups of the 2HDM were determined in \cite{PhysRevD.77.015017}, using a formalism of gauge invariant scalar bilinears.
+A new discrete point transformation in the 2HDM that leads to parameter relations respected by quantum corrections, characteristic of variational symmetries, was identified in \cite{Ferreira:2023dke}.
 As suggested in \cite{Ferreira:2023dke}, this transformation may be regarded as a complex, discrete symmetry.
-Such transformations may be a generic feature of quantum field theories, although they do not necessarily have to be interpreted as complex symmetries \cite{trautner2025goofynewnormal}.
-However, complex symmetries of real structures are not unknown in the context of symmetry analysis of differential equations, see e.g.~\cite{hydon2000symmetry} and \cite{Gray2013AutomorphismsOL} for examples of complex, discrete symmetries of \textsl{real} differential equations.
-An overview of the 2HDM may be found in \cite{Branco_2012}.
-The possible scalar, point SVSs of the 3HDM were classified in \cite{Ivanov_2012, Ivanov_2013} while the categorization of scalar symmetry groups in the 4HDM has recently been initiated in \cite{Shao_2023,Shao_2024}.
-In these studies, finite group theory was applied as a main tool.
-The possible scalar, point SVSs of the 2HDM and 3HDM, including custodial symmetries, were determined in \cite{Battye:2011jj, Pilaftsis:2011ed} and \cite{Darvishi:2019dbh}, respectively, by applying bilinear and tensor product methods.
-The scalar, Lie point SVSs of the general NHDM's kinetic terms were determined in \cite{Olaussen:2010aq}, including the corresponding symmetries in the custodial limit.
+Such transformations may be a generic feature of quantum field theories, although they do not necessarily need to be interpreted as complex symmetries \cite{Trautner:2025yxz}.
+However, complex symmetries of real structures are not unknown in the context of symmetry analysis of differential equations, see e.g.~\cite{hydon2000symmetry} or \cite{Gray2013AutomorphismsOL} for examples of complex, discrete symmetries of \textsl{real} differential equations.
+An overview of the 2HDM can be found in \cite{Branco_2012}.
+The possible scalar point SVSs of the 3HDM have been classified in stages: Abelian symmetry groups were analysed in \cite{Ivanov_2012}, and the full classification was completed in \cite{Ivanov_2013}.
+The corresponding categorization of scalar symmetry groups in the 4HDM has only recently been initiated, with extensions of cyclic groups studied in \cite{Shao_2023} and extensions by rephasing groups in \cite{Shao_2024}.
+In these works, finite group theory plays a central role.

+The scalar point SVSs of the 2HDM and 3HDM, including custodial symmetries, have also been classified.
+For the 2HDM, this programme was initiated in \cite{Battye:2011jj} and completed in \cite{Pilaftsis:2011ed}.
+For the 3HDM, the corresponding classification was obtained in \cite{Darvishi:2019dbh}, using bilinear and tensor-product methods.
+Finally, the scalar, Lie point SVSs of the general NHDM kinetic terms were determined in \cite{Olaussen:2010aq}, including the corresponding symmetries in the custodial limit.